yllekz/ms-edge-annoyances/README.md

 	* Uncheck "Improve your PC gaming experience with efficiency mode"
 * General Misc
 	* Hide the right-hand sidebar with CTRL + Shift / or by going to the "..." menu and selecting "hide sidebar"
+* Sidebar
+    * Uncheck "Always show sidebar"
+    * Uncheck "personalize my top sites in customize sidebar"
+    * Uncheck "allow sidebar apps to show notifications"
+    * Uncheck Copilot
+* Languages
+    * Uncheck "Collaborate with Copilot as you write on the web"
+    * Uncheck "Use text prediction"
 * New Tab page
     * At the "new tab" page, click the settings cog in the upper right and uncheck "show promoted links, "show greeting" and "new tab tips" as well as set "content" to "content off."
 * Get rid of the Bing button: